Berlin cannibal case: Court sentences man to life for murder | DW | 07.01.2022

 According to prosecutors, the teacher then drugged his victim and sedated him.
 Stefan R. then slit the man's throat and cut off the man's genitals — with the intention of eating them.

-Weeks after the murder, police uncovered human bones in the district — later confirming that they belonged to the missing 43-year-old man.
+Weeks after the murder, police uncovered human bones in the district.
+They later confirmed that they belonged to the missing 43-year-old man.

 Stefan R. did not speak much during the murder trial, except to deny the murder charges.